integreat-io/integreat/README.md

 }
 ```

-To signal that the datatype really has no need for authorization, use `all`.
+To signal that the schema really has no need for authorization, use `all`.
 This is not the same as not setting the `auth` prop, as `all` will override
 Integreat's principle of not letting authorized data out of Integreat without
 an authorization rule.
 In a way, you can say that `all` is an authorization